Risk Assessment

 A mental capacity assessment can only be carried out if:

-- The person/carer has (or is believed to have) an impairment of, or disturbance in the functioning of the mind or brain; and
+- You believe the inability to make the decision is caused by an impairment of, or a disturbance in the functioning of the person’s mind or brain; and

 - All practicable steps have been taken to support them to make their own decision about risk.